IvanSegoviaSN/Basic-Cards/README.md

-# OldGames
+# Basic-Cards
-Basic events with javascript
+Basic events & cards with javascript and bootstrap